sickofangel/Week6-Folder-Maker-App./README.md

-# Week 6 Folder Maker App
+# Week 6-7 Folder Maker App

 ## Purpose
 Explain what your app creates and why it is useful.
-  - It Keeps me organized
+  - It keeps me organized
-  - Saves me time from having the need to create multiple folders
+  - My app creates a movie archive folder on the Desktop.
+Inside the folder, it creates text files for movies I own and movies on my wishlist

 ## How To Run
 Explain how to open and run the VB.NET project.
-  - Click the play button on top of VS code to run the app
-  - Enter the name file you want created
-  - Press Enter x2
-  - Then type "exit"
-  - Your file will be created on desktop
+  - Open the GitHub repository.
+Download or clone the repository.
+Open the VB.NET solution in Visual Studio.
+Press Start (or F5) to run the application.
+Enter the project name.
+Click the button to create the project structure.
+The application will automatically generate the required folders and files.

 ## Folder Structure Created
 List the folders and files your app generates.
-  - Assets
-      - Art
-      - Images
-  - Docs
+  - Desktop
-      - PDF
+      - AngelsArchive
-      - Refs
+      - Owned Movies
-      - Word
+      - Wishlist
   - ReadME.TXT

 ## Story to App Connection